unart-tk/Homefiles/README.txt

 Scripts
 -------

-./dotfiles.sh:

-    Run this script and all dotfiles shall be symbol-linked to ~/.

 ./link2home.sh:

-    Run this script and setup files and folder in the form of sh-, bin-, ... to their corresponding places in ~/ (~/sh, ~/bin, ...)
+    Run this script and setup files and folder in the form of sh-,  ... to their corresponding places in ~/ (~/sh, ~/bin, ...), and directly under ~/.

+    Run this script and setup files and folder in the form of -foo,  ... to their corresponding places in ~/ (~/foo ...), and directly under ~/.

 Folders
 -------

-bin-sbin: Most important scripts, is linked to ~/bin/sbin
+sbin-bin: Most important scripts, is linked to ~/bin/sbin
 inactive: Old stuff that isn't going to be linked.
-sh-aliases: The file that is linked to ~/.aliases
-sh-dotfile: Folders with various dotfiles for 3rd-party software.
+sh-xshellfines: Folders with various dotfiles for 3rd-party software.
 sh-shellfiles: Basic files of the Bash and Zsh shell